gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

     For servers:

-    NOTE: The server dependencies are only required if the user is starting an embedded [vmware-gemfire-short-name] server using Spring.
+    NOTE: The server dependencies are only required if the user is starting an embedded GemFire server using Spring.

     * **Maven**: Add the following to your `pom.xml` file.
-Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of [vmware-gemfire-name] being used for the project.
+Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.

         ```
         <dependency>